-SSH, or Secure Shell, is a secure alternative to telnet that allows you to securely access DreamHost services via a command line terminal also known as a shell.
-All SSH traffic travels over a secured connection rather than plain text.
+All SSH traffic travels over a secured connection, rather than plain text.
 Because of this, the connection is encrypted and secure.
 DreamHost currently uses OpenSSH software on the server end.

+A terminal is a program you use to type Shell commands.
 There are several terminal clients (applications) you can use on any operating system.
-View the following article for the easiest options for Windows, Mac, and Linux.
+View the following article for the easiest options for Windows, Mac, and Linux:

 |server.dreamhost.com||'server' is the name of your Shared server|